Deepest Cuts for Benders Decomposition: General Benders Distance Functions

-Separation problem \eqref{sp-linear-norm-fractional-linear} is similar to the MIS (minimal infeasible subsystems) subproblem proposed by \cite{fischetti2010note}.
-They derive the MIS subproblem by treating the separation problem as approximating the minimal source of infeasibility of FSP \eqref{generic-milp-fsp} by minimizing a positive linear function ${\pp}^{\top}{\ww}+\pi_0w_0$ over the alternative polyhedron of $\Pi$ (i.e., $\Pi$ truncated by constraint ${\pp}^{\top}({\bb}-B\hat{\yy})+\pi_0({\ff}^{\top}\hat{\yy}-\hat{\eta})=1$).
-Therefore, the MIS subproblem can be viewed as a special type of the Benders separation subproblem \eqref{separation-subproblem-Benders} in which the normalization function $g$ takes the form of $g({\pp},\pi_0)={\pp}^{\top}{\ww}+\pi_0w_0$.
+Separation problem \eqref{sp-linear-norm-fractional-linear} is the \textit{minimal infeasible subsystems} (MIS) subproblem proposed by \cite{fischetti2010note}, which is derived by treating the separation problem as approximating the minimal source of infeasibility of FSP \eqref{generic-milp-fsp} by minimizing a positive linear function ${\BFpi}^{\top}{\ww}+\pi_0 w_0$ over the alternative polyhedron of $\Pi$ (i.e., $\Pi$ truncated by constraint ${\BFpi}^{\top}({\bb}-B\hat{\yy})+\pi_0({\ff}^{\top}\hat{\yy}-\hat{\eta})=1$).
+Therefore, the MIS subproblem can be viewed as a special type of the Benders separation subproblem \eqref{normalized-separation-problem} in which the normalization function $h$ takes the form of $h({\BFpi},\pi_0)={\BFpi}^{\top}{\ww}+\pi_0w_0$.

-As noted by \cite{fischetti2010note}, the choice of the normalization coefficients $({\ww}, w_0)$ can have a profound impact on the effectiveness of MIS cuts.
-In their implementation, the authors set $w_0=1$ and initially set $w_i=1$, for all $i=1,\dots,m$.
-They further suggest that setting $w_i=0$ for the null rows of $B$ (i.e., row $i$ such that $B_{ij}=0$ for all $j$) may lead to substantial improvement in the convergence of the BD algorithm.
-Below, we propose four ways for choosing parameters $({\ww}, w_0)$ based on the parameters of the problem instance and discuss their implications and connections to other cut selection strategies.
+As noted by \cite{fischetti2010note}, the choice of parameters $({\ww}, w_0)$ can profoundly impact the effectiveness of MIS cuts.
+In their implementation, the authors set $w_0=1$ and initially set $w_i=1$ for all $i=1,\dots,m$.
+They further suggest that setting $w_i=0$ for the null rows of $B$ (i.e., row $i$ such that $B_{ij}=0$ for all $j$) may lead to a substantial improvement in the convergence of the BD algorithm.
+Below, we propose four ways to choose parameters $({\ww}, w_0)$ based on the parameters of the problem instance and discuss their implications and connections to other cut selection strategies.